Mike Chard is the Director for the Boulder Office of Emergency Management.

 Andrew is a proud Boulder County mountain resident and holds a degree in geography from the University of Wisconsin-Madison.
 In his free time, Andrew enjoys fly fishing wild rivers, exploring Utah’s canyon country and pick’n his Collings guitar with friends.

 Justin Bukartek is an Emergency Management Coordinator for the Boulder Office of Emergency Management.

 Justin went to Penn State where he earned his Bachelor’s degree in geography and a commission in the U.S. Army where he served as a transportation officer for four and a half years.
 During his time in the military, Justin was attached to a scout helicopter unit that deployed overseas twice in support of Operation Iraqi Freedom.

-Justin left the service as a Captain to move to Colorado and pursue a new career in emergency management.
-While earning his Master’s degree in emergency management and homeland security from UC-Denver, he worked as a resource support analyst for the North Central All-Hazards Region where he supported regional training and exercise events, helped administer the homeland security grant, and did project management for the Denver metro area.
-When Justin isn’t working, he enjoys traveling with his wife, riding his motorcycle, cooking, live music, and taking advantage of all the outdoor activities Colorado has to offer.
+Justin left the service to move to Colorado and pursue a new career in emergency management.
+While earning his Master’s degree in emergency management and homeland security from UC-Denver, he worked as a resource support analyst for the North Central All-Hazards Region before coming to Boulder.
+While not at work, he enjoys traveling, riding his motorcycle and exploring Colorado with his family.

 Email: Justin Bukartek

 Francesca Gonzales is the Law Enforcement Lead Technician for the Boulder Office of Emergency Management.

 Francesca moved to Boulder, Colorado in 1981.
 She started working for the County as an intern in 1995.
 During her career with Boulder County Francesca held a variety of positions in Administrative Services and the Commissioners’ office.